christmas-kittenIt’s a wonderful thing to give, and we all have good intentions when shopping for truly special gifts for our loved ones.

-But here’s a dose of reality: in years spent working in animal shelters, we noticed a significant spike in animal surrenders right after the holiday season.
-The happy surprise became just a surprise—and not a pleasant one—for all concerned; and the solution to the problem for many families is to get rid of the unwanted pet.
+That “happy surprise” can be just a surprise—and not a pleasant one—for all concerned.
+The solution to the problem for many is to immediately get rid of the unwanted pet.
 Why?
 Because…

 • The one presented with the “gift” simply didn’t want an extra commitment (for the next 10 or 15 years!) in an already-busy life